diegovalle/new.crimenmexico/README.md

 # new.crimenmexico

-File for generating the website [crimenmexico.diegovalle.net](http://crimenmexico.diegovalle.net)
+Source code for generating the website [crimenmexico.diegovalle.net](http://crimenmexico.diegovalle.net)

 There is an ansible script in the ansible directory for setting up an